Skip to main content

 Choosing between the three NAS drivers has some ramifications to the features, which are made available to the application.

-Note that, in the tables below, not all of the capabilities are exposed through Astra Trident.
+Note that, in the tables below, not all of the capabilities are exposed through Trident.
 Some must be applied by the storage administrator after provisioning if that functionality is desired.
 The superscript footnotes distinguish the functionality per feature and driver.

 ONTAP NAS drivers Snapshots Clones Dynamic export policies Multi-attach QoS Resize Replication